 The jigsaw is essential equipment to have in your workspace.
 Not only is it one of the most powerful tools of the trade, but it is also versatile enough to cut through a myriad of materials: wood, plastics, metals, and others.
 A good woodworker would not rely on his or her saws alone though.
 Bringing out your best work and minimizing the dangers the jigsaw might inflict on others (because let’s be honest, the blade is not the safest thing in the planet) necessitates that you know how to operate it properly.

 Using a jigsaw with little background and regard to safety is a very foolish thing to do.
 Do not be that person — get to know the powerful thing that is in your collection, and make the most out of your purchase.
-If you have not decided on one yet, you can check out our list of the best jigsaws currently in the market here: https://www.sawinery.net/jigsaw/best/.
+If you have not decided on one yet, you can check out my list of the best jigsaws currently in the market here: https://www.sawinery.net/jigsaw/best/.

 WHAT ARE THE STEPS I SHOULD FOLLOW TO USE THE JIGSAW EFFECTIVELY?

 Step 1: Find the right blade for your jigsaw.